 St. Matthew’s Church is located on the eastern edge of Plymouth, next to the Elburton Inn.

-It is an easy walk from most parts of the parish, has plenty of parking available,
+We are an easy walk from most parts of the parish, have plenty of parking available,

 We are an anglican church, meaning that we are part of the Church of England, and we are evangelical, meaning that we try to follow the Bible's teaching even when it's counter-cultural.